-As its name suggests, the 1100 is powered by the latest version of Ducati’s venerable air-cooled, fuel-injected, two-valve-per-cylinder, desmo V-Twin.
+As its name suggests, the 1100 is powered by the Ducati’s venerable air-cooled, fuel-injected, two-valve-per-cylinder, desmo V-Twin.
 Now displacing 1078cc, up from 992cc, the engine produces a claimed 90 horsepower and 76 foot-pounds of torque.
 Dry weight is said to be 390 pounds.
 This S version includes standard diamond-like carbon fork coating, reservoir-equipped Öhlins shock, monobloc Brembo brake calipers, red-pinstriped forged Marchesini wheels and Z-rated Pirelli Diablo Corsa III radials.

 We acquired this example (VIN: ZDM1YACP68B006093) from the original owner to use as a shop/fun bike for a few months – we even sent Scott up on a fly and ride to bring it back from the Bay Area!

 The title history shows multiple owners as the original owner’s best friend bought it new (financed) for him as he was going through a divorce at the time.
 We acquired it with 4,615 miles, and the odometer now shows 5,286.